BodyCopy/lori-website/site/content/_index.md

 subtitle: Diaries from my travels abroad
 image: /img/70195576_465405730678248_678744122852376576_n.jpg
 values:
-  heading: '  A Trip Around the World with Lori as your Guide'
+  heading: '  There''s More to Come  '
   image: /img/about-sustainable-farming.jpg
+  text: 'Keep an eye out for the adventures of 2020! '
+blurb:
+  heading: A Trip Around the World with Lori as your Guide
   text: >-
     Explore the beauty and wonder the world has to offer by following the adventures Lori and her friends and family go on.
 You will be whisked away